-The most recent version of the code can be downloaded from NCAR's WRF ARW download web page (registration required), or from NCAR's PSU/NCAR Mesoscale Model ftp site.
+The most recent version of the code can be downloaded from NCAR's WRF ARW download web page (registration required).
 Download the compressed tar file, RIP4.TAR.gz, to your local machine, and uncompress the file (i.e., gunzip RIP4.TAR.gz).
 The tar file contains a top-level directory called RIP, in which all the RIP-related files reside.
 Unpacking the tar file (i.e., running tar xf RIP4.TAR) will create a RIP directory, as a subdirectory of your current working directory, and will place all the RIP-related files in that new RIP directory.
 Thus, before unpacking the RIP tar file, you should first change to a directory that you want to be the parent directory of your RIP directory.
 This would commonly be your home directory.
 The tar file contains the following directories and files:

-- .
-CHANGES, a text file that logs changes to the RIP tar file. - .
-Doc/, a directory that contains documentation of RIP, most notably the HTML version of the Users' Guide that you are now reading (ripug.htm). - .
-Makefile, the top-level make file used to compile and link RIP. - .
-README, a text file containing basic information on running RIP. - . color.tbl, a file that contains a table defining the colors you want to have available for RIP plots. - . eta_micro_lookup.dat, a file that contains "look-up" table data for the Ferrier microphysics scheme. - . psadilookup.dat, a file that contains "look-up" table data for obtaining temperature on a pseudoadiabat. - . sample_infiles/, a directory that contains sample user input files for RIP and related programs.
-As of this version of the User' Guide, these files include bwave.in, grav2d_x.in, hill2d.in, qss.in, rip_sample.in, ripdp_wrfarw_sample.in, ripdp_wrfarw_sample.in, ripdp_wrfnmm_sample.in, sqx.in, tabdiag_sample.in, and tserstn.dat. - src/, a directory that contains all of the source code files for RIP, RIPDP, and several other utility programs.
+- CHANGES, a text file that logs changes to the RIP tar file. - Doc/, a directory that contains documentation of RIP, most notably the HTML version of the Users' Guide that you are now reading (ripug.htm). - README, a text file containing basic information on running RIP. - arch/, directory containing default compiler flags for various machines. - color.tbl, a file that contains a table defining the colors you want to have available for RIP plots. - clean, script to clean compiled code. - compile, script to compile the code. - configure, script to configure compilation flags for your system. - eta_micro_lookup.dat, a file that contains "look-up" table data for the Ferrier microphysics scheme. - psadilookup.dat, a file that contains "look-up" table data for obtaining temperature on a pseudoadiabat. - sample_infiles/, a directory that contains sample user input files for RIP and related programs.
+As of this version of the User' Guide, these files include bwave.in, grav2d_x.in, hill2d.in, qss.in, rip_sample.in, rip_wrfnmm_boston_d01.in, rip_wrfnmm_boston_d02.in, ripdp_wrfarw_sample.in, ripdp_wrfnmm_boston_d01.in, ripdp_wrfnmm_boston_d01.in, ripdp_wrfnmm_boston_d02.in, ripdp_wrfnmm_boston_d02.in, sample.in, sample.in, sample.in, sample.in, sample.in, tabdiag_sample.in, and tserstn.dat. - src/, a directory that contains all of the source code files for RIP, RIPDP, and several other utility programs.
 Most of these are Fortran 77 source code files with extension .f.
 In addition, there are: - a few .h and .c files, which are C source code files. - comconst, commptf, comvctran, and CMASSI.comm, which are include files that contain common blocks that are used in several routines in RIP. - pointers, an include file that contains pointer declarations used in some of the routines in RIP. - Makefile, a secondary make file used to compile and link RIP. - stationlist, a file containing observing station location information.

 b.
-The RIP ROOT environment variable
+The RIP_ROOT environment variable

 An important environment variable for the RIP system is RIP_ROOT.
 RIP_ROOT should be assigned the path name of the directory where all your RIP program and utility files (color.tbl, stationlist, lookup tables, etc.) reside.
 If you unpacked the RIP tar file in your home directory, then the natural choice for your RIP_ROOT directory is the RIP subdirectory that was created when you unpacked the RIP tar file.

 For simplicity, you should define RIP_ROOT in one of your UNIX start-up files.
-For example, if you use c-shell, and you have unpacked your RIP files into a directory called /users/johndoe/RIP, and that is where you intend to have the code and utility files reside, you should include in your .login or .cshrc file the line setenv RIP ROOT /users/johndoe/RIP
+For example, if you use c-shell, and you have unpacked your RIP files into a directory called /users/johndoe/RIP, and that is where you intend to have the code and utility files reside, you should include in your .login or .cshrc file the line

+'''

+setenv RIP ROOT /users/johndoe/RIP

+'''